numbats/unit_template/README.md

 # A useful addition for making tutorial instructions with solutions

 ```
-quarto install extension MikeLydeamore/unilur
+quarto install extension ginolhac/unilur
 ```

 Examples of using this to hide or reveal solutions can be seen in `https://github.com/numbats/iml`.
+And more documentation at https://github.com/MikeLydeamore/unilur